davila-vilanova/swift-async-result/README.md

 )
 ```

-Alternatively, if adding the dependency directly to an Xcode project, select `File > Add package dependencies...`, then enter the package URL shown above in the search bar, and finally enter the desired dependency rule -- for example, "Up to Next Major Version" with a value of 1.0.0.
+Alternatively, if adding the dependency directly to an Xcode project, select `File > Add package dependencies...` in Xcode's menu bar, then enter the package URL shown above in the search bar, and finally enter the desired dependency rule — for example, "Up to Next Major Version" with a value of 1.0.0.

-Regardless of the method used above, import the library into any source files you may want to use it from like this:
+Regardless of the method used above, import the library into any source files from which you may want to use it with the following `import` statement:

 ```swift
 import AsyncResult